PeepalFarm/peepalfarm.github.io/markdown/support.md

 Monetary Donations
 ----------
-100% of your donations go towards:
+Your donations will go towards:

 > * Medicines for animals
 > * Food for animals